HEALTH CONCERNS

 And let’s be honest, is a few hours of Netflix and Seamless with wine enough of a break…even for your body?

-Many of our patients at Parsley suffer from diseases of modern lifestyle – abdominal weight gain, high blood pressure, joint pain, high blood sugar and insomnia – all because of the neurohormonal repercussions of chronic stress.
+Many of our patients at Parsley have symptoms from their modern lifestyle.
+Abdominal weight gain, high blood pressure, joint pain, high blood sugar and insomnia are often the neurohormonal repercussions of chronic stress.

-The only way to effectively lower chronic stress is to actively recharge by stepping out – completely out – of your modern stressful lifestyle.
+The only way to effectively lower chronic stress is to actively recharge by stepping out—completely—of your modern stressful lifestyle.

-The phrase ” giving me grey hairs” is real.
-Stress is in fact pro-aging.
+Stress is, in fact, pro-aging.
 People who take fewer vacations are more likely to have a heart attack or die of heart disease compared to those who take regular vacations (two or more annually), according to an analysis of the Framingham Heart Study (1), which followed women for two decades and found that the frequency of vacations was a strong predictor of future heart attacks and coronary death.

 Has your weight ever stabilized or dropped on vacation, even though you’re eating whatever you want and not working out?
 This surprises many people, but at Parsley we get the science behind it.
-It’s based on the fact that forcing “self-control” for daily workouts and restrictive eating is stressful, exhausting and elicits the sympathetic (fight or flight) nervous response, which disrupts your metabolism .
+Forcing “self-control” for daily workouts and restrictive eating is stressful, exhausting, and elicits the sympathetic (fight-or-flight) nervous response, which disrupts your metabolism .

-5. You’ll have brighter ideas and increase your creativity.
+5. Have brighter ideas and increase your creativity

-When you’re doing ‘nothing’ your brain is actually doing very important work, like coming up with creative solutions to complex problems (4).
-The lost art of daydreaming born out of ‘boredom’ has been filled with mindless scrolling on our ‘smart’ devises and other empty events like the trivial pursuit of Pokemon.
-Unfortunately your 5 minutes of morning mind-wondering in the shower isn’t gonna be enough to solve the ’99 problems’ we all have.
+When you’re doing "nothing," your brain is actually doing very important work, like coming up with creative solutions to complex problems (4).
+The lost art of daydreaming born out of "boredom" has been filled with mindless scrolling on our smart devices and other empty events like the trivial pursuit of Pokemon.

 Longer is better.
 Research out of Radboud University in the Netherlands showed that health and wellbeing outcomes increased quickly during vacation, but peaked on the eighth vacation day (5).